 Learn how to use the scrolling digital crown in your WatchOS application and implement it by building the classic Pong video game.

 In this chapter, learn about the Watch Connectivity framework and the different ways you can transfer data between iOS and watchOS apps and how to successfully implement it.

 Snapshots provide a way for users to quickly view the state of an app.
 Great apps should always show updated information in their snapshots.
 So in this chapter you will learn how to make sure it shows the latest and most useful information to the user.

-Complications are small elements that appear on the user's selected watch face and provide quick access to frequently used data from within your app.
-This chapter will walk you through the process of setting up your first complication, along with introducing each of the complication families and their corresponding layout templates.
+Complications are small elements that appear on a watch face and provide quick access to frequently used data from your app.
+This chapter will walk you through setting up your first complication, along with introducing each of the complication families and their corresponding layout templates.

 Use background tasks and background URL downloads to keep your complications up to date.

 Learn how you can easily share your own custom Watch Faces through your iOS device or via web.

 Learn how to use Sign in with Apple to allow simple and straight-forward registration and authentication.